-The trustees have set up procedures that will enable regular reviews of the mix of skills that should be available to the board.
-New trustees will then be sought with these skills, either as additional trustees or replacements when existing trustees stand down.
-It is anticipated that the great majority of new trustees will be drawn from the local community being either parents or guardians of pupils at the school or others that have shown an interest in the future well-being of the school and its pupils.
-Recruitment is therefore likely to be through a combination of approaches to individuals with known skills and by wider communications to those within Maidenhead in Berkshire.
+The Trustees have set up procedures that will enable regular reviews of the mix of skills that should be available to the board.
+New Trustees will then be sought with these skills, either as additional Trustees or replacements when existing Trustees stand down.
+It is anticipated that the great majority of new Trustees will be drawn from the local community being either parents or guardians of pupils at the school or others that have shown an interest in the future well-being of the school and its pupils.
+Recruitment is therefore likely to be through a combination of approaches to individuals with known skills and by wider communications to those within Maidenhead in Berkshire & through the specialist resources of organisations that support school governance.